top of page

 6. How MDRF Enterprises Helps

-• SOT-Capable Transfers (once our pending SOT Type 3 license is approved) for suppressors, SBRs, and other NFA firearms.
+• SOT-Capable Transfers for suppressors, SBRs, and other NFA firearms.

 • Executor Guidance to navigate ATF Form 5 and ensure correct documentation.